varJonathanR/404-not-found/README.md

 ## What is it about?

-This is a devChallenge's assignment about Responsive Web Desing, in this case am Error page landing
+This is a devChallenge's assignment about Responsive Web Desing, in this case an Error page landing

 ## What technology have I utilized?